Usbac/tundra/docs/general.md

 `setExtension([new_extension])`

-This will set the default extension to be used.
+Sets the default extension to be used.

 ```js
 view.setExtension('html');